Sellers Dorsey acquires HealthDataViz to expand capabilities to help clients understand and leverage data. Learn more!

 The Challenge

-This particular dashboard visualized survey results across various domains with options to filter the data by specific characteristics such as job category level (for example, major job category or detailed job category) or by demographic type (for example, age, eduction, or marital status).
-However, due to suppression rules, the project required that only one filter option to be applied simultaneously on the dashboard to ensure respondent anonymity.
+This particular dashboard visualized survey results across various domains, with options to filter the data by specific characteristics such as job category level (for example, major job category or detailed job category) or by demographic type (for example, age, education, or marital status).
+However, due to suppression rules, the project required only one filter option to be applied simultaneously on the dashboard to ensure respondent anonymity.

 An initial design for the dashboard (image below) included a visible list of all the filter options at once.
 This certainly is a common approach we are used to seeing in dashboards.
 However, the failure point of this design is that it’s not apparent to users that they can only choose one filter at a time, which was a requirement in the design.
 Not to mention, listing this many filters all at once is a lot for most users and especially true for the public, who ultimately would have access to the dashboard.